liam923/remora/README.md

 ### Compile a program

-The following command will print out an intermediate representation of a program that is the product of what has been implement so far.
+The following command will print to stdout a complete CUDA C++ 17 program:

 ```bash
 dune exec --display=quiet -- remora /path/to/program.remora
 ```

+The CUDA C program can then be compiled with [nvcc](https://docs.nvidia.com/cuda/cuda-compiler-driver-nvcc/index.html).
+It is recommended to use the flags `-std=c++17 -arch=native -w`.

 ### Run Tests